Subhodip1307/Batch-Script-Guide/Readme.md

 # Predefined and Environment variables

 In batch Script, there is some Predefined and Environment variables.
-Simpely it can be said that your computer has some variables with some specific values, which you can use as per your requirement.
+Simply it can be said that your computer has some variables with some specific values, which you can use as per your requirement.
 In this I would not explain them so kindly search in google.
-I will provide some examples regarding them .
+I will provide some examples regarding them.

 ```bash
 Echo %RANDOM%